xflr6/fileconfig/README.rst

     quantity = 0
     characteristics = beatiful plumage, pining for the fjords

-To retrieve an instance, call the class with a section name.
+To retrieve this instance, call the class with its section name.

 .. code:: python